Once you receive your rate notice, issued in August each year, and you do not agree with your property valuation, you

-An objection must be made within two months of the date of the initial rate notice, or within 4 months if the notice was not issued to you as the occupier of the land.
+An objection must be made to Council within two months of the date of the initial rate notice, or within 4 months if the notice was not issued to you as the occupier of the land.

 Objection to a valuation used for the State Government's land tax must be made within two months of receiving the land tax assessment and to the State Revenue Office (SRO).
 The SRO use the Valuer-General Victoria's Site Value for determining their land tax assessment.

 Upon receipt of an objection, our Valuer may discuss the matter with you and either allow or disallow the objection.